Best Gaming Monitors Android Central 2022

 This monitor hits 90% of DCI-P3, which is solid but not quite as colorful as the Razer Raptor.
 While it's G-Sync and AdaptiveSync compatible, it doesn't support AMD FreeSync if that's your preferred setting.
 Those nitpicks aside, we love its 400-nit maximum brightness, HDR10 support, 178-degree viewing angle, and unique Asus enhancements like shadow boosting.

-The only reason not to buy it is if your PC isn't powerful enough to take advantage of 4K graphics and high frame rates simultaneously.
-Should your rig live up to the task, however, this may be the best gaming monitor you'll find under a thousand dollars.
+The only reason not to buy our best 4K gaming monitor pick is if your PC isn't powerful enough to simultaneously take advantage of 4K graphics and high frame rates.
+Should your rig live up to the task, however, this may be the best gaming monitor you'll find without an overly bloated price tag.

 - Extremely fast response time